Self-hosted security proxy for agent traffic

 Reduce exfiltration risk

-Block suspicious destinations, catch risky outputs, and redact sensitive data before it leaves the system.
+Block suspicious destinations, review generic HTTP egress, and redact sensitive data before it leaves the system.

 OPS